Non-LTA coaching qualifications

 Once you have passed both assessments, you'll be eligible to become an Accredited+ coach.

 The cost to be assessed may vary between Coach Development Centres and they will administer this payment directly.
-To view a list of Level 3 courses available please visit this link.
+To view a list of LTA Coach courses available please visit this link.

 What is the difference between a Qualification and LTA Coach Accreditation?